tedsteen/nes-bundler/config/README.md

 If you want to build your own binaries with your own certificates you would have to fork this repository and provide some github secrets to make the builds work.

 ### Signing the binaries
 The GitHub action build scripts will sign the binaries.
-To do that they need a couple of secrets.
+To do that it needs a couple of secrets.
 Currently the macOS bundles and the windows binaries is digitally signed.

 #### Secrets needed to sign the macOS bundle